Tanmaymundra/Dens1/README.md

 ## Examples of Dens.

 1. To implement Substitution/ Caesar Cipher

    Algorithm
    * Enter the plain text.
    * Enter the key
    * Enter modulus.
    * Obtain cipher text as follows.
    * Obtain deciphered text as follows.

+2. Transposition Cipher and Reverse Cipher

+    Algoritm
+     * Enter the plain text
+     *	Enter the positions by which the text has to be transposed
+     *	Apply the circular shift logic to obtain the Transposition Cipher.
+     *	Apply reverse logic to obtain the plain text back.

    [Collab Link](https://colab.research.google.com/drive/1VQ8B-Z1AaSX3T1UcIbCfurLwikRKC54j)